worldweb/loan-calculator-wp/readme.txt

 == Changelog ==

-= 1.2.3 (Dec 21, 2023) =
+1.3.2 (Apr 15, 2024)
+* Tested the plugin in Playground and launched blueprint.json.

+1.3.1 (Apr 15, 2024)
+* Resolved an issue with the default theme Twenty Twenty Four.

+1.3.0 (Apr 02, 2024)
-- Added Change theme option
+* Added Change theme option
-- Added change font-family option with search functionality
+* Added change font-family option with search functionality
-- Added search functionality in existing currency option
+* Added search functionality in existing currency option
+* New theme added for the frontend calculator output.

 = 1.2.2 (Nov 27, 2023) =
-- Added option to manage "Payment Mode" default and Hide from the front.
+* Added option to manage "Payment Mode" default and Hide from the front.
-- Calculation issues and default text changes.
+* Calculation issues and default text changes.
-- Added backend setting description for the fields.
+* Added backend setting description for the fields.

 = 1.2.1 (Nov 20, 2023) =
 * Verified and ensured compatibility with WordPress version 6.4